Home Assistant Yellow

 The individual devices have similar names, but they are quite different, and we will look at the second one called Yellow.
 If you are interested in the first one, then look here.

-Home Assistant Yellow is the first hardware device directly from Home Assistant, and its goal was to build a slightly modified Raspberry Pi (thanks to the use of the Raspberry Compute Module) for Home Assistant users' needs - especially thanks to the integrated Zigbee & Thread module and the possibility to install an M.2 SSD disk.
+Home Assistant Yellow was the first hardware device directly from Home Assistant (announced back in 2021 under the name Amber), and its goal was to build a slightly modified Raspberry Pi (thanks to the use of the Raspberry Compute Module) for Home Assistant users' needs - especially thanks to the integrated Zigbee & Thread module and the possibility to install an M.2 SSD disk.

 Specifications